-In this post, we’re going to cover five main questions about how to negotiate a commercial lease when selling a business that every business owner in California has.
+In this post, we will address five key questions about negotiating a commercial lease when selling a business that every business owner in California should be aware of.

 - When Should You Speak with Your Landlord When Selling Your Business?

-Your first reaction is to probably ask why someone selling their business wants or needs to negotiate with their landlord.
-There are plenty of good reasons and they include the following.
+Your first reaction is probably to ask why someone selling their business would want or need to negotiate with their landlord.
+There are several compelling reasons, including the following.

 Why Negotiating with Your Landlord is Important When Selling Your Business